H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Overview of our convex integration scheme

 For any $q\geq 0$, the complete list of hypotheses satisfied by the subsolution $(v_q,B_q,p_q,R_q)$ is as follows:

 where $\tau>0$ is a very small parameter that will be chosen later.

-The following proposition (which is proved in \cref{section steps}) proves the induction hypotheses: \begin{proposition} There exists $\beta>10^{-8}$ such that given a sufficiently small positive number $\tau>0$ and a number $a>1$ sufficiently large (depending on $\tau$), the following holds:
+Given a subsolution satisfying the previous inductive hypotheses, the following proposition shows how to construct the next term in the sequence, which satisfies these hypotheses with $q$ replaced by $q+1$. \begin{proposition} There exists $\beta>\frac{1}{200}$ such that given a sufficiently small positive number $\tau>0$ and a number $a>1$ sufficiently large (depending on $\tau$), the following holds:

-Let $(v_q,B_q,p_q,R_q)\in C^\infty(\RR^3)$ be a subsolution satisfying (\ref{inductive q 1})-(\ref{inductive q energía}).
-Then, there exists a subsolution $(v_{q+1},B_{q+1},p_{q+1},R_{q+1})\in C^\infty(\RR^3)$ satisfying (\ref{inductive q 1})-(\ref{inductive q energía}) with $q$ replaced by $q+1$.
+Let $(v_q,B_q,p_q,R_q)\in C^\infty_c(\RR^3\times[0,T])$ be a subsolution satisfying (\ref{inductive support q})-(\ref{inductive q energía}).
+Then, there exists a subsolution $(v_{q+1},B_{q+1},p_{q+1},R_{q+1})\in C^\infty_c(\RR^3\times[0,T])$ satisfying (\ref{inductive support q})-(\ref{inductive q energía}) with $q$ replaced by $q+1$.
 Furthermore, we have the estimates